-Our largest principal beneficial shareholders, and five directors and officers of the Company, together own and control about 15% percent of our outstanding common stock.
+Our five directors and officers of the Company, together own and control about 4% percent of our outstanding common stock.

 Our shareholders do not have the right to cumulative voting in the election of our directors.
 Cumulative voting could allow a minority group to elect at least one director to our Board.
 Because there is no provision for cumulative voting, a minority group will not be able to elect any directors.
 Conversely, if our principal beneficial shareholders and directors wish to act in concert, they would be able to vote to appoint directors of their choice, and otherwise directly or indirectly control the direction and operation of the Company.